Why Cachee How It Works

 1

-Cachee maps directly to Entity-Component-System architectures.
-Each component (Transform, Health, Inventory) is stored contiguously in L1-cached arrays.
+Cachee maps to your game's data model, storing components for instant access.
 Iteration over all entities for a given component hits L1 on every access — perfect for the tight loops game servers run 128 times per second.

 2